impact-initiatives/reach-ssd-int/src/markdown/a-5-climate.md

 ---
-path: '/documentation/'
+path: '/documentation/fsl/climate/'
 ---

 ## Risk Classification

 One of the following requirements must be met in order to classify:

-- 2 sub-components with the same risk level or higher
+- 1 indicator with the same risk level or higher